Menu

 Pushing even a low volume of air through this small opening creates an area of low pressure, which pulls a much larger volume of air from behind the hoop, through the hoop.
 This essentially multiplies the volume of air the air purifier projects throughout the room.

-Note that the majority of the air a Dyson air purifier projects is unpurified air (air that it pulls from behind the hoop and through it).
+Note that the majority of the air a Dyson purifier with a hoop projects is unpurified air (air that it pulls from behind the hoop and through it).
 Only a small fraction of the projected air is clean processed air (air that it pulls through its filters and through the small opening around the hoop).

-Most other air purifiers on the market do not offer this functionality as they are primarily air purifiers (not multipurpose appliances that can double as fans like Dysons) and air direction (in this case constantly changing direction) has little to no impact on air purification.
+Most other air purifiers on the market do not offer this functionality as they are primarily air purifiers (not multipurpose appliances that can double as fans like Dysons) and air direction has little to no impact on air purification.

 a. operating these units on their standard air cleaning modes provides a cooling effect giving these units the ability to double as fans.